BenjaminRenz/FirmwareTY71M/README.md

 The CMSIS and nuvoton NUC122 std libaries will be used.

 ## Howto use
-please read HOWTOSTARUP.md first and DON'T START CODEBLOCKS DIRECTELY because it will not have the necessary compiler configuration for arm then.
+please read HOWTOSTARUP.md file first and DON'T START CODEBLOCKS DIRECTELY because it will not have the necessary compiler configuration for arm then.